vovapolu/ensime.github.io/build_tools/maven.md

 title: Maven
 ---

-**This plugin does not currently document how to use the Developer Version of ENSIME** Please get involved at https://github.com/ensime/ensime-maven

 This maven plugin generates a `.ensime` file and provides various convenience commands for interacting with [ENSIME](http://github.com/ensime/ensime-server).
 The source code can be found at in it's own project: [ensime-maven](https://github.com/ensime/ensime-maven/).

+If you wish to use the Developer Version of ENSIME, you may need to run an unreleased version of the plugin.
+See [Contributing](#contributing) for details.

 # ENSIME Maven Plugin